AlmirPaulo/Mobile_Home_Server_DevTool/README.md

 * Python3
 * Flask
 * Flask-SQLAlchemy
-* Pytest

 ## Installation
 > I have plans to automate this whole process in a shell script.

 1. Clone this repo.
 2. Make sure you have Python3 installed
-3. Create a virtual environment.
+3. Create a virtual environment (optionally, but recommended).

         python3 -m venv venv